John Dennis (dramatist): Life

 However, Dennis's day as a leading figure on the London literary scene was over.
 He gained the nickname of "Furius", while his enthusiasm for the terrible sublime was mocked.
 The apocryphal tale regarding his petitioning the Duke of Marlborough to have a special clause inserted in the Treaty of Utrecht to secure him from French vengeance, if true, suggests growing paranoia.
 (Marlborough joked that although he had been a still greater enemy of the French nation, he had no fear for his own security!)

 Dennis outlived his annuity from the customs, and his last years were spent in great poverty.
 Bishop Atterbury sent him money, and he received a small sum annually from Sir Robert Walpole.
-A benefit performance was organized at the Haymarket (18 December 1733) on his behalf, for which Pope wrote an ill-natured prologue, which the actor and sentimental playwright Colley Cibber (another victim of Pope's invective) recited.
+A benefit performance was organised at the Haymarket (18 December 1733) on his behalf, for which Pope wrote an ill-natured prologue, which the actor and sentimental playwright Colley Cibber (another victim of Pope's invective) recited.
 Dennis died within three weeks of this performance, on 6 January 1734.

-Dennis' works were published in 1702, Select Works (2 vol.) in 1718, and Miscellaneous Tracts, the first volume only of which appeared, in 1727.
-Although Johnson was to call for a complete edition of Dennis' works, this was not undertaken until 1938 (Edward Niles Hooker, The Critical Works of John Dennis (Baltimore, 1939).
+Dennis' works were published in 1702, Select Works (2 volumes) in 1718, and Miscellaneous Tracts, the first volume only of which appeared, in 1727.
+Although Johnson was to call for a complete edition of Dennis' works, this was not undertaken until 1938.

-For a contemporary account of Dennis see Theophilus Cibber's Lives of the Poets, Vol. 4; for a nineteenth-century view see Isaac Disraeli's essays on Pope and Addison in the Quarrels of Authors, and On the Influence of a Bad Temper in Criticism in Calamities of Authors; for a contemporary account see the Preface and Introduction to Edward Niles Hooker's The Critical Works of John Dennis.
+For a contemporary account of Dennis see Theophilus Cibber's Lives of the Poets, Volume 4; for a nineteenth-century view see Isaac Disraeli's essays on Pope and Addison in the Quarrels of Authors, and On the Influence of a Bad Temper in Criticism in Calamities of Authors; for a contemporary account see the Preface and Introduction to Edward Niles Hooker's The Critical Works of John Dennis.